UMD: A Globally Connected University

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.
+If you are interested in this program but do not meet the eligibility requirements, reach out to the Program Leader (listed in the Contacts tab) to discuss your interest in the program.

-After you commit to the program, Education Abroad will enroll you in the following three (3) credit UMD course:
+After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD course:

-- ENGL 409M: Literature, Art and Architecture in London
+- ENGL409M: Literature, Art and Architecture in London

 The credit you earn during this program will count as resident credit.